 For the best results, you have to use the recommended sealant for different tumblers.

-Epoxy resin is recommended for stainless steel tumblers because of its strong bonding capabilities with metallic surfaces for a smooth and flawless finish.
+Epoxy resin is the best sealant to use on permanent vinyl on stainless steel tumblers because of its strong bonding capabilities with metallic surfaces for a smooth and flawless finish.
 The chemicals in the sealant can also withstand wide temperature ranges.

 Mod Podge is the sealant used on ceramic mugs because it adheres to the porous ceramic surface.
 It is also water-based and non-toxic, making it safer to use compared to other sealants.
 Mod Podge is widely accessible and affordable.